-The Texas Women's Project for 2016 - 2017
+The Texas Women's Project

 The Knights of Columbus established a scholarship program to help fund the education of seminarians preparing to become Catholic chaplains in the U.S. Armed Forces.
 The need is critical and our support is crucial to provide a remedy.
 Please watch this video to better understand the scope of the need and the importance of our collective support.

 The video “Discern God’s Call” and .pdf of the AMS Seminarian Brochure is available at this link http://www.milarch.org/vocations/.
 Both of these materials can be used when communicating more about this worthy effort on behalf of the Texas Women’s Project.

 Some facts about the Archdiocese for the Military Services:

 Established by Pope John Paul II in 1985, the Archdiocese for the Military Services, USA (AMS), is the only U.S. diocese responsible for the pastoral care of:

 men and women serving in the U.S. Armed Forces (Army, Navy, Air Force, Marines, and Coast Guard)

 men and women enrolled at a U.S. Military Academy (U.S Military Academy, U.S. Naval Academy, U.S. Air Force Academy, U.S. Coast Guard Academy, U.S. Merchant Marine Academy)